Get answers to your frequently asked questions.

-Raptor Solar is Raptor Maps full-service post-processing, analytics, and reporting solution for thermal and RGB (color) data created from PV system inspections.
-Raptor Solar has been used for site inspections as small as 200kw and sites as large as 250MW.
-You can learn more about Raptor Solar here.
+Raptor Maps’ full-service post-processing, analytics, and reporting solution for thermal and RGB (color) data created from PV system inspections.
+We have been used for site inspections, analytics, and reports on PV systems as small as 200kw and sites as large as 300+MW.
+You can learn more about our product here.

-Processing and reports are priced by megawatt DC (MWDC) and total costs depend on a few variables (such as number of sites and level of detail).
+The price of our service depends on the type of inspection, the systems’ size, and number of systems being inspected.
 Please contact us to provide a few basic details about your project so we can provide a quote.

 What are the data capture requirements?

 Raptor Maps is flexible.
 We will work with your organization to ensure the fastest workflow for your level of analysis.
 Please contact us here to learn more.

 How long does it take to receive a report?

 Reports will be delivered within 7-10 days once Raptor Maps receives all data and site details.

 Yes, our software, Raptor Solar, supports teams through each stage of the solar PV system construction process, keeping members up-to-date on the progress and status of each project.

 AI, Machine Learning, API